 We work with our local communities, developing meaningful ties with schools, universities, youth projects and community groups, and using our influence to help give people better opportunities to access to the legal profession.

 Pro bono - Access to justice

 Our partnership provides substantial financial support to a major charity partner over a two year period.
-Our current partner is Mind, the mental health charity.
+Our current partner is Contact the Elderly.
 The Travers Smith Foundation also enables us to support even more charities, local communities, and not-for-profit-organisations by issuing small grants and donations.

 We have a CSR Committee which is made up of people drawn from across the Firm.
-The Committee is chaired by Daniel Gerring, a Partner in our Pensions Team and the Firm’s CSR Partner.
-Daniel has overall responsibility for the Firm’s CSR Programme and works closely with Chris Edwards, our dedicated CSR and Diversity Manager and an expert in this area.
+The Committee is chaired by Donald Lowe, a Partner in our Finance Team and the Firm’s CSR Partner.
+Donald has overall responsibility for the Firm’s CSR Programme and works closely with Chris Edwards, our dedicated CSR and Diversity Director and an expert in this area.
 Progress on the Firm’s CSR Programme is reviewed by our Partnership Board on a six monthly basis and both our Senior and Managing Partners are actively involved with and committed to this work.